NannyML/nannyml/docs/tutorials/monitoring_performance/performance_estimation.rst

 The difference between binary and multiclass classification is that metadata for multiclass classification should contain mapping between classes (i.e. values that are in target and prediction columns) to column names with predicted probabilities that correspond to these classes.
-This mapping can be specified by providing dictionary to ``predicted_probabilities_column_names`` or it can be automatically extracted if predicted probability column names meet some requirements.
-Read more in the :term:`Setting Up, Providing Metadata<providing_metadata>` section.
+This mapping can be specified or it can be automatically extracted if predicted probability column names meet specific requirements as in the example presented.
+Read more in the :ref:`Setting Up, Providing
+Metadata<import-data>` section.

 Creating and using the estimator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^